 - The computer facilities at UNLV are solely intended to support the academic computer needs of all students.
 Offensive behavior by some can create an environment that detracts from the ability of others to fully utilize the facilities.
 Loudness or otherwise creating a disturbance is behavior incompatible with the proper function of the facilities.
 People persisting in engaging in such impermissible behavior will be asked to leave.

 - Students who are planning to work with material that others might find offensive or that may violate Title IX, including but not limited to vulgar language, explicit sexual material or material from hate groups -- should attempt, whenever possible, to use computers whose screens are least likely to be viewed by passersby.
-If a student is offended by material displayed prominently on a computer screen, he or she should inform the facilities staff who will resolve the problem based on procedures established by the Computer Facilities Office.
+If a student is offended by material displayed prominently on a computer screen, he or she should inform the facilities staff who will resolve the problem based on procedures established by Instructional Technology Services.
 We all share the goal of keeping the UNLV computer facilities an environment where all students feel free to work.
 Your cooperation is greatly appreciated.